0x48piraj/contre-sozial/README.md

 - Using the flag `FLAG_WATCH_OUTSIDE_TOUCH` ([Monitor Screen Touch Event in Android](http://jhshi.me/2014/11/09/monitor-screen-touch-event-in-android/index.html)) but getting touch coordinates as (0,0) as the Android framework imposes security that no other process can get touch points inside other process.

-- Running command `adb shell getevent -l` through code but it does not accepts touch events (although, using `adb shell sendevent` enables one to send global touch events.
+- Running the `getevent` command natively through code requires `su`.
+On a different note, using `sendevent` enables one to send global touch events.

 #### Gist